bambooforest/tono_db/database_checks.md

     ##                                                                                                                                                                                                                                                                                                  the absence of glottalization
     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                      The default prosodic pattern in SEM places lexical stress, which is realized by a raised tone melody, typically on the last syllable of the word.
 The raised tone melody is absent under two circumstances: in utterance-final syllables and in final syllables of certain lexical pairs.
     ##                                                                                                                                                                                                                                                                                                                              1
+    ##                                                                                                                                                                                The default raised tone melody is absent under two circumstances: in utterance-final syllables and in final syllables of certain lexical pairs.
+    ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                              the glottalization of originally stressed constricted syllables was weakened and developed into creaky voice quality, resulting in a falling tone
     ##                                                                                                                                                                                                                                                                                                                              1